PaulESantos/RDataScience/Quickstart_RPackages.md

 - **Shiny apps**.
 Like [Wallace](https://wallaceecomod.github.io/)! or this [Gallery](https://shiny.rstudio.com/gallery/) of apps.
   + Party line: Make your code interactive.
   + What I really think: I see 2 major use cases: (1) big complicated apps like Wallace that helop visualize a workflow, and (2) little snippets that you might put on your website to show off your work.
 I don't see them as super useful for intermediate scales, where it takes significant effort to build the app, but it only does a part of an analysis or a very specific analysis.

+- **CRAN** submissions.
+  + Party line: Your package has arrived.
+It's the real deal.
+  + What I really think: CRAN is important for widely used packages, as it enforces a number of standards which are probably critical for packages that can be used in ways the developers never even thought of.
+But if you're building a more specific package, I find that there are a lot of hoops to jump through which aren't super important for making a working codebase to share.